 The concept comes from the employer’s duty to provide room and board while the seaman is serving on a ship.
 Maintenance includes a recovering seamen’s normal household living expenses like rent or mortgage, property taxes, homeowner’s insurance, and food.
-It does not include things that are not considered “household” expenses such as car payments or internet.
+It does not include things that are not considered “households” expenses such as car payments or the internet.
 It is essentially a daily living allowance that is paid to the seaman while he is recovering.

-Cure, refers to the medical expenses resulting from the injury (or illness).
+Cure refers to the medical expenses resulting from the injury (or illness).
 In most cases, a seaman’s employer is obligated to pay all reasonable and necessary medical expenses associated with a seaman’s injury (or illness).

 A seaman’s right to cure continues until he has reached “maximum medical improvement.”
 Whether a seaman has reached “maximum medical improvement” and is no longer entitled to “cure” payments or not, is an issue that is frequently hotly debated in maritime cases.

 Recovering under the Jones Act is complicated.
 This is why, if you believe you have a claim, you should consult with experienced maritime counsel.